onskulit/rsschool-cv/cv.md

 I am 23 years old, the last year I have been working as a procurement specialist in the Russian branch of an Italian energy company.
 Before that, I worked for a year as a project manager in a design company.

-I started to develop in the field of front-end development, as I realized that there was not enough work for me on which I only use my soft-skills.
+I started to develop myself in programming, as I realized that at work it's not enough for me to use only soft skills.
 I want to feel like I'm using my full potential, doing something worthwhile and meaningful.
 Ever since I started learning programming, I feel like my brain is working to its fullest.
 This gives me great pleasure!

 I believe that using my personal qualities I can achieve a lot in development.